 Last November Paul became a KVMR certified broadcaster after passing a test that was way harder than the bar exam.
 It took only a few months for Paul to land his own show called the Paulie Morphous Show (PMS) every other Sunday.
 In May, Paul switched time slots from Sunday to Wednesday at the same time, 4-7 am and renamed his show Dawn Eclectica.
 Paul's wide and varied musical tastes will have you shouting with delight or cursing the radio, depending on how high you register on the evolutionary scale.
 Paul has begun doing "theme" shows.
-Recently Paul did an entire program about the year 1968, a bonanza of nonstop Car Songs, an Earth Day Tribute and a show full of songs devoted to California.
-One regular feature he laughingly calls "Copycats" highlights two songs that were the subject of copyright infringement battles.
+Recently Paul did an entire program about the year 1968, a bonanza of nonstop Car Songs and River Songs, an Earth Day Tribute and a show full of songs devoted to California.
+One regular feature he laughingly calls "Copycats" highlights two songs that were the subject of copyright infringement legal battles.
 He will tickle your early morning fancy with inspirational quotes and quirky cover songs which put a unique spin on a tune you thought you knew.
 Don't try to put Paul in a category - but feel free to buy him coffee or a beer if you run into him (and his adorable dog Woody) around Nevada City.
 And look for him to guest host The Other Side on Tuesday evening, whenever he gets inspired (Jews In Music and early Pink Floyd were his first endeavors.)